Catherine Smith, Baroness Smith of Cluny: Career

 After working as a paralegal in Sydney, Smith was a solicitor in Glasgow and Oban from 1999 to 2004.
 She was called to the bar as a member of the Faculty of Advocates in 2007, and was appointed Queen's Counsel in 2021.
 Smith has sat as a part-time sheriff since 2022.
 She has primarily worked in reparation and public law, specialising in cases involving personal injury, clinical negligence and judicial review.
 Prior to her appointment as Advocate General for Scotland in 2024, she was a member of Compass Chambers.

 Smith was a founding member of Justice Scotland, an arm of the London-based non-governmental organisation Justice, which promotes law reform and human rights, and served as its vice chair from 2012 to 2022.
 She served as counsel to the Investigatory Powers Tribunal.
 Between 2012 and 2021, she was Standing Junior Counsel to the Advocate General, serving under Lord Wallace of Tankerness, Lord Keen of Elie and Lord Stewart of Dirleton.
 Smith was appointed to the panel of counsel to the Equality and Human Rights Commission in 2015, and has been an advocate member of the Scottish Civil Justice Council since 2020.

 Smith co-founded and has chaired the John Smith Centre for Public Service at the University of Glasgow since 2014.
 As a trustee of the John Smith Trust since 2005, she visited Kyiv and Warsaw in 2023 to support rule-of-law and human-rights projects.

 Advocate General for Scotland

-On 29 August 2024, Smith was appointed Advocate General for Scotland, a law officer of the Crown who advises the British government on Scots law.
+On 29 August 2024, Smith was appointed Advocate General for Scotland, a law officer of the Crown who advises the British government on Scots law on reserved matters only.
 Her appointment marked the first time that all three Scottish law officers were women, alongside Dorothy Bain (Lord Advocate) and Ruth Charteris (Solicitor General for Scotland).

 Smith was created a life peer as Baroness Smith of Cluny, of Cluny in the City of Edinburgh, on 9 October to allow her to sit in the House of Lords.

+In July 2026, she was reappointed to the new government as HM Advocate General for Scotland by Andy Burnham.